ABOUT DIAGNOSIS

 4 - Identified areas for change

 *Note: Dr. Kottler participated in the field trials which were used to troubleshoot the DSM IV (Diagnostic and Statistical Manual of Mental Disorders 4th Ed-Revised) regarding measures of validity and reliability.
 A DSM V is in the works but not yet published.
+It will emphasize that people fall within a spectrum for various diagnoses.
+Of course, this still begs the question at what point does a problem require treatment, and at what point is psychopharmacology indicated.

 *Note: The DSM IV diagnosis of "acute stress disorder" pertains to a reaction to a particular, stressful event, not generalized stress.